 Purpose and Need

-The purpose of the I-5/4th Street and 88th Street NE Corridor Improvements Project is to support economic vitality and livability for the Tulalip Tribes, indirectly supporting the neighboring jurisdictions of the City of Marysville and Snohomish County, by reducing congestion and improving mobility to, from, and across I-5 at the 88th Street NE and 4th Street/State Route 528/Marine Drive interchange areas.
+The purpose of the I-5/4th Street and 88th Street NE Corridor Improvements Project is to support the economic vitality and livability for the Tulalip Tribes, indirectly supporting the neighboring jurisdictions of the City of Marysville and Snohomish County, by reducing congestion and improving mobility to, from, and across I-5 at the 88th Street NE and 4th Street/State Route 528/Marine Drive interchange areas.

-I-5/4th Street Interchange
+I-5 / 4th Street Interchange

 During the morning commute traffic on 4th Street is stop and go approaching the I-5 interchange, due to congestion on I-5 southbound.
 This affects traffic leaving both Tulalip and Marysville.